Ingeniculture: Why the Room Matters More Than the Model

 The Room, Not the Musician

 Think of it like a recording studio.
 Two equally talented session musicians walk in.
 One is given the sheet music and told to play.
-The other has spent six months with the band — knows the arrangements, knows the singer’s quirks, knows which bridge needs to breathe and which chorus needs to punch.
+The other has spent six months with the band — knows the arrangements, knows the singer’s quirks, and knows which bridge needs to breathe and which chorus needs to punch.

 Both can play.
 Only one sounds right.